nuxeo/nuxeo-drive/docs/windows-installer.md

 # Installer Customization

-On Windows you can customize Nuxeo Drive installation by passing custom arguments.
+On Windows, you can customize the Nuxeo Drive installation by passing custom arguments.

 ## Retro-compatibility

 As of Nuxeo Drive 3.1.0, we changed the way Drive is packaged.
-And so we are not creating MSI anymore but EXE files.
+We are now creating EXE files instead of MSI.

-If you used to customize the installation process, you must know that same arguments are taken into account.
-It is just the way you declare them that changes:
+If you used to customize the installation process, know that the same arguments are taken into account, but the way you declare them changes:

     - old: `msiexec /i nuxeo-drive.msi /qn /quiet ARG=value ...`
     - new: `nuxeo-drive.exe /silent /ARG=value ...`